Asana (NYSE:ASAN) Trading Down 8.4%

 Institutional Inflows and Outflows

 A number of hedge funds and other institutional investors have recently added to or reduced their stakes in the stock.
 First Trust Advisors LP lifted its stake in shares of Asana by 11.7% during the 3rd quarter.
 First Trust Advisors LP now owns 1,150,108 shares of the company’s stock valued at $25,567,000 after buying an additional 120,270 shares in the last quarter.
-Two Sigma Investments LP lifted its stake in Asana by 46.7% in the 3rd quarter.
-Two Sigma Investments LP now owns 1,498,281 shares of the company’s stock worth $33,307,000 after purchasing an additional 477,239 shares in the last quarter.
-Diversified Trust Co lifted its stake in Asana by 22.9% in the 3rd quarter.
-Diversified Trust Co now owns 30,220 shares of the company’s stock worth $672,000 after purchasing an additional 5,635 shares in the last quarter.
-Brooklyn FI LLC purchased a new stake in Asana in the 3rd quarter worth approximately $279,000.
-Finally, Acorn Financial Advisory Services Inc. ADV lifted its stake in Asana by 39.5% in the 4th quarter.
-Acorn Financial Advisory Services Inc. ADV now owns 49,856 shares of the company’s stock worth $687,000 after purchasing an additional 14,113 shares in the last quarter.
+Two Sigma Investments LP lifted its stake in shares of Asana by 46.7% during the 3rd quarter.
+Two Sigma Investments LP now owns 1,498,281 shares of the company’s stock valued at $33,307,000 after buying an additional 477,239 shares in the last quarter.
+Diversified Trust Co lifted its stake in shares of Asana by 22.9% during the 3rd quarter.
+Diversified Trust Co now owns 30,220 shares of the company’s stock valued at $672,000 after buying an additional 5,635 shares in the last quarter.
+Brooklyn FI LLC purchased a new stake in shares of Asana during the 3rd quarter valued at approximately $279,000.
+Finally, Acorn Financial Advisory Services Inc. ADV lifted its stake in shares of Asana by 39.5% during the 4th quarter.
+Acorn Financial Advisory Services Inc. ADV now owns 49,856 shares of the company’s stock valued at $687,000 after buying an additional 14,113 shares in the last quarter.
 28.22% of the stock is currently owned by hedge funds and other institutional investors.

 Asana Company Profile